dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-changelog.md

 - Add merge conflict resolution, a merge commit workflow, and merge abort workflow to the IDE
 - Deprecate dbt versions prior to 0.13.0
 - Refactor to cut job scheduler loop time
-- Reduce extra database calls to account table in job scheduler loop
+- Reduce extra database calls to account <Term id="table" /> in job scheduler loop
 - [On-premises] Allow clients to disable authentication for SMTP
 - [On-premises] Allow disabling of TLS for SMTP
 - [On-premises] Making k8s access mode for IDE pods an environment variable